AlnOo/3LA-furniture-store-Allan-Odhiambo/README.md

 # 3LA furniture store website
 ## description
-This is a simple furniture website landing page that showcases the current featured products of the store. the landing page targets to attract the customer attention to the featured products.
+This is a furniture website landing page that showcases the current featured products of the store. the landing page targets to attract the customer attention to the featured products.
 Website should be also able to provide live weather updates to the user to view using openweather apis

 ## Installation requirements